Please note these FAQs are currently being updated for FP 2016. The new version will be available shortly.

 - Publications (up to 2 points)

-The EPM framework, including the points allocation, was agreed by students, medical school staff and employers in 2011 following extensive consultation, piloting and an EPM Task and Finish Group.
+The EPM framework was agreed by students, medical school staff and employers in 2011 following extensive consultation, piloting and an EPM Task and Finish Group.
 For more information please refer to www.isfp.org.uk

 What are EPM deciles?

 Applicants are assessed and ranked on their performance at medical school in relation to the graduating cohort up to the point of application to the Foundation Programme.
 Applicants are 'competition ranked' into the top 10%, top 20% etc. of their cohort according to a range of assessments, as defined by their medical school, and allocated into the appropriate deciles.

 I qualify from a UK medical school.
 How is my decile calculated?